dpguthrie/yahooquery/README.md

 - `max_workers`:  Pass `max_workers=<n>` and modify how many workers are available to make asynchronous requests.
 This is only used when `asynchronous=True` is passed as well.
 Default is `8`
 - `proxies`:  Pass `proxies={'http': ..., 'https': ...}` to use a proxy when making a request.
 This is **recommended** when making asynchronous requests.
 - `formatted`: Pass `formatted=True` to receive most numeric data in the following form:  `'price': {'raw': 126000000000, 'fmt': '$126B'}`  Default is `False`
 - `username` and `password`:  If you subscribe to Yahoo Finance Premium, pass your `username` and `password`.
 You will be logged in and will now be able to access premium properties / methods.
-All premium properties / methods begin with `p_`.  **You do not need to be logged in to access all other properties and methods.**
+All premium properties / methods begin with `p_`.  **Disable two-factor authentication for this to work.
+You do not need to be logged in to access all other properties and methods.**

 ## Data